Robert Holmes (artist)

-Robert Holmes RCA (1861 May, 1930), was a Canadian naturalist painter.
+Robert Holmes RCA (1861 – May 1930), was a Canadian naturalist painter and artist-illustrator.

 Biography

-Robert Holes, born in Cannington, Ontario developed his skill in drawing as a youngster but his father, a blacksmith with six children, wanted him to become a doctor or teacher with a more secure means of a livelihood.
-Even without his father`s support, he became a student at the Toronto Art School, studying with William Cruikshank and received certificates from the school in 1883 and 1884.
+Robert Holmes, born in Cannington, Ontario developed his skill in drawing as a youngster but his father, a blacksmith with six children, wanted him to become a doctor or teacher with a more secure means of a livelihood.
+Even without his father's support, he became a student at the Toronto Art School, studying with William Cruikshank and received certificates from the school in 1883 and 1884.
 Upon graduation, he took up designing in fabrics and interior decorating and to further these branches of study he attended the Royal College of Art in South Kensington in London, England with A.B.
 Piet, W.R.
 Lethalay and Gerald Moira.
 On his return to North America, he was a student at New York University.

 When he returned to Canada, he taught art in various schools in Ontario and finally settled as resident master and teacher of drawing at Upper Canada College (then King Street), Toronto, where he taught for thirty years and became a good friend of Stephen Leacock who was also a resident master.
 He also taught at St. Andrew's College and for a while at the Toronto Art School where he had been a pupil.
-From 1912 until his death in 1930, he was on the staff of the Ontario College of Art (head, department of design, and later, lecturer in the history of art and head of the department of elementary art).
+From 1912 until his death in 1930, he was on the staff of the Ontario College of Art OCAD (head, department of design, and later, lecturer in the history of art and head of the department of elementary art).